KatherineMichel/agile-sprint-playbook/organization-and-customer-development/getting-started.md

 One page "Day in the life of the customer" user story, including:
 * [Customer Workflow Diagram](http://steveblank.com/?attachment_id=8997)

+## Vision for Future

 Before and After
 * "Before" visualized (without product)
 * "After" visualized (with product) (How will the product influence, change the customer's life?)

+World
+* What does the world look like without this problem?
+* How will world be different 18 months after launch?
+* 3 years after launch?
+* 10 years after launch?

+Creating Cultural Change

+Future Workshop
+* Tomorrow Headlines
+* Tomorrow SEC Filing
+* Poster